bu-ra3y/spa-with-google-auth/README.md

 Done, create it.

-User Pool Settings > App Integration > App Client Settings Tick to enable Cognito User Pool and Google
-The Callback URL is where the user is directed after authenticating.
+User Pool Settings > App Integration > App Client Settings Tick to enable Google only (the only Auth mechanism I want to allow) The Callback URL is where the user is directed after authenticating.
 For now, to support development work:
 `Callback URL` = `http://localhost:8081`